Kowsi/Harold-Financial_Planning/README.md

 ### Budget Analysis

-Below are the budget analysis report using the transaction details retrieved from the Plaid API.
+Below are the budget analysis report using the sample transaction details retrieved from the Plaid API.

 1. Income Analysis Report using Plaid